bcgsc/straglr/README.md

 ```

 ## Input
-Long read alignments sorted by genomic coordindates in BAM format against the reference genome.
+Long read alignments sorted by genomic coordinates in BAM format against the reference genome.
 Suggested aligner: [Minimap2](https://github.com/lh3/minimap2) **-- Please use the option `-Y` to enable soft-clipping so that read sequences can be assessed directly from the BAM file.**

 ## Usage
 ```